rtedwards/rtedwards.github.io/content/posts/why_vega_is_mega.md

 \
 \

-In statistics (and by the transitive property data science) it's important to visualize the data.
-When data is visualized, unknown and unseen trends may appear and previously held assumptions may be invalidated.
+In statistics (and by the transitive property data science) it's important to visualize the data so it can literally be viewed in fresh perspectives.
+When data is visualized, unknown and unseen trends may present themselves and previously held assumptions may be invalidated.

 - **Sensor analogy**
 - **anecdote**